 Image Credits: Brayve Digital

-Political parties must now declare deadly sin alignment
+AEC rule that political parties must declare deadly sin alignment

-CANBERRA, ACT – The Australian Electoral Commission (AEC) is now requiring greater transparency for political parties, demanding all current and future parties declare their alignment with at least one of the seven deadly sins.
+CANBERRA, ACT – The Australian Electoral Commission (AEC) has ruled that greater transparency is required for political parties, demanding all current and future parties declare their alignment with at least one of the seven deadly sins.

 The seven deadly sins is a grouping and classification of vices within Christian teachings which traditionally include pride, greed, wrath, envy, lust, gluttony, and sloth.

-While many argue the connections are overt, the AEC has now determined that it is in the public interest to have this relationship on the public record, alongside donations of over $14,000.
+While many argue the connection to various sins are obvious to the general population, the AEC has now determined that it is in the public interest to have this relationship on the public record.

 Electoral Commissioner Tom Rodgers explained the shift:

-“The AEC has completed a two year-review on the involvement of deadly sins within politics and have concluded that it is only right that all parties declare their interests in this area.”
+“The AEC has completed a two year-review on the impact of deadly sins within politics and have concluded that all parties must now declare their interests in this area.”

-Otherwise the public risk being misled as to the personal and organisational transgressions affecting public policy.”
+“If left undeclared, the public face the real risk of being misled as to personal and organisational transgressions affecting public policy.”

 “From July 1st, all parties must display to which deadly sin they are most committed, accessible on their public web page and in all election communications.”